githubtraining/Nasa-Picture/README.md

 9-19-19 Added the deployment to build a container and deploy to Kubernetes

+9-20-19 Added sed edits of pod yml to personalize each pod deployed.
+        (Still need a variable port)

+        Changed application to randomize the day in the url sent to Nasa

+        Change the container name to be personalized to github student handle

 Will still need to sanitize some of the file naming, and move this over to GitHub's dockerhub account, but this is fully functional.